image/svg+xml

 There wasn’t an established amount to be raised by a specific date to proceed with the project.
 However, when our fundraising approached $3.5M, we gained confidence that we could proceed with the project and therefore approved our architect to move forward with design and selected a general contractor to support preconstruction activities including design and cost estimating.

-The cost estimates for earlier conceptual drawings indicated a project need on the order of $3.5M.
-Updated cost estimates over the past two years reached nearly $7M; the steering committee and session reviewed this situation and approved a maximum budget of $5M based on current fundraising in excess of $4M, and limits on potential long-term debt should further fundraising not close this gap.
-Scopes had to be reduced and some desirable but lower priority needs deferred to a future phase 2 beyond this specific project.
+The cost estimates for earlier conceptual drawings indicated a project need of $3.5M.
+Updated cost estimates over the past two years reached nearly $7M; the steering committee and session reviewed this situation and approved a maximum budget of $6M based on current fundraising in excess of $4.4M, and limits on potential long-term debt should further fundraising not close this gap.
+Scopes had to be reduced, and some desirable but lower priority needs were deferred to a future phase 2 beyond this specific project.

 6. Is there a target amount that leadership is expecting each member to donate or pledge to reach a specified goal?